-- Exemptions: There are no exemptions; you must be issued a Merritt Island Waterfowl permit or be the guest of a permit holder to participate in these hunts.
+- Exemptions: There are no exemptions for this permit.
+You must be issued a Merritt Island Waterfowl permit or be the guest of a permit holder to participate in these hunts.

-- Restrictions: You may submit one Merritt Island Waterfowl application and receive up to one Merritt Island Waterfowl permit in Phase I. Successful applicants must purchase their permit by the deadline, or it will be forfeited and sold in Phase II.
-You may obtain additional permits in Phase II for a maximum of three permits per person, but no more than one permit per hunt.
+- Restrictions: Applicants may submit one Merritt Island NWR Waterfowl application in Phase I. A maximum of one Merritt Island NWR Waterfowl permit is allowed in Phase I. Successful applicants must purchase their permit by the deadline, or it will be forfeited and available to others in Phase II.
+Hunters may obtain additional permits in Phase II for a maximum of three permits per person, but no more than one permit per hunt.
 The selling or purchasing of any Waterfowl permit is prohibited.